emmy-1/SME-Credit-Database/README.md

 - **SME Trust Score** (simple rules-based at first).
 - Manually insert the MSME into the database (at first)
 - Simple interface where banks, lenders, and other entities can view and access MSMES data, including core entities.
 - Data sources: CAC API, Mono/Okra (bank APIs), POS/ POS/e-commerce data.
-Howeve,r dummy data would be used to test MVP.
+However, the dummy data would be used to test MVP.

 ## IMPACT
 - Unlocks **billions in financing** for small businesses.